Yonathan-Admasu728/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+**sessions are good for one domain one server type setups and tokens can be used for cross domain
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+**bcryptjs uses a modified key setup algorithm whis is timely expensive against brute force attacks.
 3. How are unit tests different from integration and end-to-end testing?
+** unit tests are usefull in making sure each units work as intended where end-end testing is mimicking the entire user experience.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+ **we write test first , it fails, write code, it passes. it saves time in the long run. especially working with a team.